onap/policy-parent/docs/architecture/architecture.rst

 A number of mechanisms for policy creation are supported in ONAP.
 The process in *PolicyDevelopment* for creating a policy is the same for all mechanisms.
 The most general mechanism for creating a policy is using the RESTful *Policy Design API*, which provides a full interface to the policy creation support of *PolicyDevelopment*.
-This API may be exercised directly using utilities such as *curl*. *PolicyDevelopment* provides a command line tool that is a loose wrapper around the API.
-It also provides a general purpose Policy GUI in the ONAP Portal for policy creation, which again is a general purpose wrapper around the policy creation API.
-The Policy GUI can interpret any TOSCA Model that has been loaded into it and flexibly presents a GUI for a user to create policies from.
+This API may be exercised directly using utilities such as *curl*.

+In future releases, the Policy Framework may provide a command line tool that will be a loose wrapper around the API.
+It may also provide a general purpose Policy GUI in the ONAP Portal for policy creation, which again would be a general purpose wrapper around the policy creation API.
+The Policy GUI would interpret any TOSCA Model that has been loaded into it and flexibly presents a GUI for a user to create policies from.
 The development of these mechanisms will be phased over a number of ONAP releases.

 A number of ONAP components use policy in manners which are specific to their particular needs.
 The manner in which the policy creation process is triggered and the way in which information required to create a policy is specified and accessed is specialized for these ONAP components.

+For example, *CLAMP* provides a GUI for creation of Control Loop policies, which reads the Policy Type associated with a control loop, presents the properties as fields in its GUI, and creates a policy using the property values entered by the user.

 The following subsections outline the mechanisms for policy creation and modification supported by the ONAP Policy Framework.